NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Psychic Rapport.md

 Granted by [[Feats/Psychic Rapport|Psychic Rapport]]

-You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks, and to Perception checks to [[Actions/Sense Motive|Sense Motive]]
+You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks, and to Perception checks to Sense Motive.

 *Source: Pathfinder Dark Archive*
 *OGL*